cooperstrite/games.cooper.tips/README.md

 - **Lights Down** — A compact Lights Out puzzle; toggle tiles (and their neighbors) to dim the board.
 - **Submerged Explorer** — Glide through ocean zones, collect samples, and finish mission objectives in a retro submarine.
 - **Spotlight** — Compare two vibrant scenes and spot every subtle difference against the clock.
+- **Food Chain Relay** — Shuffle producers, consumers, and apex predators back into order to prove you understand energy flow.

 ## Getting Started